-|About 380BC the Persian empire reigned throughout India at the time of Queen Esther.
+|About 380BC the Persian (Parthian) empire reigned throughout India at the time of Queen Esther.
 The Persian language is known as Pahlavi,

 |150BC - 400||Indo-Scythians

 |30 - 375||Kushan Empire

 traditionally said to be from China.
 Greek is now common speech, and after 127AD the language of Bactria was written using a Greek script.
 Diplomatic relations with China (Han dynasty), Persia, Rome, and Aksum dynasty in Northern Ethiopia.

 |240 - 590||Gupta Empire

 traditionally said to be from Bangla Desh in the east

-|606 - 647||Harsha Vardhana|
+|606 - 647||Harsha Vardhana Dynasty|

 |730 - 1036||Gurjara Pratihara Dynasty

 traditionally said to be from Madhya Pradesh in Central India

 |831 - 1311||Chandela Dynasty|

-|977 - 1186||Ghaznavids|
+|977 - 1186||Ghaznavid Dynasty

-Turkic peoples from Ghazni in Afghanistan
+Turkic peoples from Ghazni in Afghanistan speaking Persian and Turkic

 |1206 - 1526||Delhi Sultanate

 Turkic peoples initially from Ghor in Afghanistan

 |1526 - 1857||Mughal Empire

 Turko-Mongol initially then with marriage alliances changing culture to Indo-Persian.

-|1644 - 1947||British
+|1644 - 1947||British Empire